Rand0mAsianKid/Rand0mAsianKid/README.md

 -------------------------------------------
 -Student at Carlmont High School 🏫

--Programmer for FRC team 199 👨‍💻
+-Programmer for FRC team 199 🦾

 -Robotics mentor for VEX IQ WeRobots 🤖

+-2 years of programming experience 👨‍💻

 -Currently learning Java and Python 💻

--working on image recognition, and web development ⌨️
+-Working on image recognition, and web development ⌨️

 Personal Projects🖥️
 -----------------------------------------